openmas-ai/openmas/docs/configuration.md

 ### Environment Configuration Files

-SimpleMas looks for YAML configuration files in the `config/` directory of your project:
+OpenMAS looks for YAML configuration files in the `config/` directory of your project:

 1. **Default Configuration (`config/default.yml`)**: Shared settings for all environments: